wellcomecollection/catalogue-pipeline/docs/search/README.md

 We're collecting data in two distinct ways:

-* **Implicit data collection:** users know that their data might be used to understand aggregate user behaviour, but their behaviour on the site is driven by another motive.
+* **Implicit data collection:** users know that their data might be used to understand aggregate user behaviour, but their behaviour on the site is driven by another motive. he result set

-The larger of the two major datasets we are using is passively collected while users carry out searches and look through pages of results.

-We track:

-* The search query parameters, such as the search terms and page number
-* The works they click on and its position in the result set
 * Whether they're on the Wellcome staff network as we want to be able to distinguish between internal and external users
 * The toggles and A/B tests that are enabled or disabled

-This data is aggregated under an anonymous session id.

-We can collect lots of this data \(100,000s of actions logged so far\), but it lacks any contextual information and unpicking a user's motivation for an action is hard.
-Collecting explict feedback \(below\) should solve this problem.

-* **Explicit data collection:** users are told that they are part of an experiment, and providing us with information is their primary motive.

-Some of the data we've used to measure search relevance is collected in sessions with internal users who know the collection well and the kind of things that people / researchers might be looking for, following a set of instructions to obtain data in a useful format.
+This data is aggregated under an anonymous session id. elevance is collected in sessions with internal users who know the collection well and the kind of things that people / researchers might be looking for, following a set of instructions to obtain data in a useful format.

 This data is small \(20-50 rows per person, per session, with ~10 people taking part\), but can be deeply contextualised by talking to the people who took part.